 Outhouse Media supplies domain-specific SSL Certificates to our clients in Worksop, Dinnington, Retford, Rotherham, Doncaster, and Sheffield.
 This includes the original purchase, installation, and configuration.
 In doing this, we obtain the secure HTTPs (address bar) URL format.

-SSL stands for Secure Sockets Layer, a global standard security technology that enables encrypted communication, between a web browser and a web server.
+An SSL (Secure Socket Layer) is the global standard security technology.
+It enables encrypted communication between a web browser and a web server.

-For more information please contact Outhouse Media directly
+For more information and questions relating to SSL Certificates, please contact Outhouse Media directly.